ninest/tiny-expander/README.md

 flask run
 ```

+### Hosting
+Tiny Expander is hosted with vercel.
+To h

 ## 😱 Issues and limitations
 <!-- are there any limitations worth mentioning in the readme? -->
 - The app won't run on iOS 11 or below